Sweet Dog

 How do you teach a dog to stay focused?

-Focus is built up little by little; it can't be demanded.
-In a calm place, pay with a marker word ("yes!") and a treat for every look your dog offers you.
-Then step up just one criterion at a time (a little more duration, or a little more distraction, never both).
-Short sessions that end on a success beat a long one that overloads him.
+Focus is built bit by bit, it can't be demanded.
+In a quiet place, bring a treat from your dog's nose up to your eyes to guide his first look, use a marker word (“yes!”) the instant your eyes meet, then reward.
+Fade the treat out gradually once it's working, and increase only one thing at a time (a little more duration, or a little more distraction, never both).
+Short sessions that end on a success beat one long one that saturates him.

-My dog won't look at me on walks, what should I do?
+My dog doesn't look at me on walks, what should I do?

-That's normal: outdoors everything is more captivating than you, and staring at a face isn't natural for a dog.
-Start the exercise again from the beginning in a quiet spot, then in a calm street, lowering your expectations (a brief glance is enough) and bringing out rewards that are really worth it.
-And pay for every glance he sends your way spontaneously.
+That's normal: outdoors, everything is more captivating than you, and staring at a face isn't natural for a dog.
+Go back to the start of the exercise in a quiet corner, then in a quiet street, lowering your expectations (a brief look is enough) and bringing out rewards that are genuinely worth it.
+And reward every glance he throws you of his own accord.

-How do I keep my dog's attention when another dog approaches?
+How do I keep my dog's attention when another dog comes along?

-Below threshold, if your dog lets go of the other dog to come back and look at you, that's a gift: mark and reward.
-On the other hand, never order "look" from a dog who's already tense, and don't reward a dog who's winding up to react.
-Marked reactivity is worked on at a distance, below threshold, with a positive-methods professional.
+Under threshold, if your dog takes his eyes off the other dog to come back and look at you, that's a gift: mark and reward.
+On the other hand, never order a “watch” from a dog who is already tense, and don't reward a dog who is winding up to react.
+Marked reactivity is worked on at a distance, under threshold, with a positive-methods professional.

-How do I teach my dog the "look" cue?
+How do I teach my dog the “watch” cue?

 Loading your progress…